Developer Guide

 - Test case:

-.
+Result Box.
 An empty application list is shown.

 - Expected output: All applications in the InternSHIP application list are cleared.
 A success message is shown in the